AngelleMcBride/Real_Estate_EDA/README.md

 This is an exploratory data analysis of real estate properties for sale in Southern California.

 ### Data Source
-I obtained this data from Zillow through a webscarpping tool called "Property Search & Detail Tool" using an API from "Scrapeak".
+I obtained this data from Zillow through a webscrapping tool called "Property Search & Detail Tool" using an API from "Scrapeak".
 Then I saved it as a csv called 'socal_RealEstate.csv'.

 ### Tools
 - [Zillow](https://www.zillow.com/) - Collecting Data